audunmb/Nordskogen/Quests.md

 Quests consists of journeys and challenges.
 At the start of a quest, the group must declare where they want to go and with what goal.
 These two details are important, and set up the quest.

 Then, they choose their loadout.
 (LOAD-rules here).
+## Load
+Light: 3 load
+Medium: 5
+Packed: 7
+Max: 10

+There's group load and individual load.
+Group load represents the full load of the group, with rations and travelling gear.

+Rations
+The group need to pack rations.
+One day of rations for a group of three to five people adds one load.
+Create a ration clock to represent how many days of rations the group has.

+Pack animals and wagons
+Animals have extra load.
+Riding animals may have Medium load, pack animals may have up to 10.

+Wagons may add